Five key tips for using AI-based simulations

 - Think about the quality assurance process: If you are authoring your own scenarios, you can build your own QA process to ensure that they remain contemporary and fit for use over time.
 If you are buying pre-built scenarios, check what the processes the supplier has for updating for new guidance.

 Natalie Lewis is a senior academic at Aston University.
-The university’s work with SimConverse AI has been shortlisted for Technological or Digital Innovation of the Year in the 2024 THE Awards.
+The university’s work with SimConverse AI was shortlisted for Technological or Digital Innovation of the Year in the 2024 THE Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.